Here are all the Strictly Come Dancing 2021 contestants announced so far

-Strictly Come Dancing 2021 contestants: who is in the line-up for BBC dance show this year?
+Strictly Come Dancing 2021 line-up: who are the contestants on the BBC dance show this year?

-This mix of celebrities will be joining Strictly’s professional dancers for the latest series - from Dan Walker to Katie McGlynn
+This mix of celebrities will be joining Strictly’s professional dancers for the latest series - from Greg Wise to Tilly Ramsay

-The return of Strictly Come Dancing is arguably one of the most important dates in the TV calendar.

 The BBC’s glamorous annual dancing competition, hosted by Tess Daly and Claudia Winkleman, remains a hit with viewers despite airing back in 2004.